Skip to main content

 LangChain VectorStore objects contain methods for adding text and Document objects to the store, and querying them using various similarity metrics.
 They are often initialized with embedding models, which determine how text data is translated to numeric vectors.

 LangChain includes a suite of integrations with different vector store technologies.
 Some vector stores are hosted by a provider (e.g., various cloud providers) and require specific credentials to use; some (such as Postgres) run in separate infrastructure that can be run locally or via a third-party; others can run in-memory for lightweight workloads.
-Here we will demonstrate usage of LangChain VectorStores using Chroma, which includes an in-memory implementation.
+Let's select a vector store:

-Calling .from_documents here will add the documents to the vector store.
-VectorStore implements methods for adding documents that can also be called after the object is instantiated.
-Most implementations will allow you to connect to an existing vector store-- e.g., by providing a client, index name, or other information.
+Note that most vector store implementations will allow you to connect to an existing vector store-- e.g., by providing a client, index name, or other information.
 See the documentation for a specific integration for more detail.

 Once we've instantiated a VectorStore that contains documents, we can query it.
 VectorStore includes methods for querying: